Hershey Bears: Mascot

 The official mascot of the Bears is a brown bear called "Coco".
 Coco wears a Bears home jersey, white helmet, brown hockey gloves, and ice skates while skating and black track pants with black shoes.
 He debuted on October 14, 1978, at the Hersheypark Arena.

-Teddy Bear toss
+Teddy bear toss

-Since 2001, The Hershey Bears hockey team annually host a charity event called the Teddy bear toss, that usually is held in early December.
-In 2018, they broke the world record for the amount of teddy bears collected, as they counted 34,798 in total.
-In 2019, they counted 45,650 bears.
-Then, in 2021, their 20th Teddy Bear Toss, they racked up 52,341 bears.
-In 2023, After the Bears lost 2–0 to the Bridgeport Islanders, the fans in attendance threw teddy bears with 5.4 seconds left.
-They counted 67,309 Stuffed teddy bears.
+Since 2001, the Hershey Bears annually host a charity event called the teddy bear toss that is usually held around Christmas time.
+Since 2018, the Hershey Bears have consecutively broken the world record for the teddy bear toss, with the most recent counting of 102,343.